vkayy/vkdb/docs/1_internals.md

 ### Architecture

 vkdb is built on log-structured merge (LSM) trees.
-In their simplest form, these have an in-memory layer and a disk layer, paired with a write-ahead log (WAL) for persistence of in-memory changes.
+These have an in-memory layer and a disk layer, paired with a write-ahead log (WAL) for persistence of in-memory changes.

 When you instantiate a `vkdb::Database`, all of the prior in-memory information (in-memory layer, metadata, etc.) will be loaded in if the database already exists, and if not, a new one is set up.
 This persists on disk until you clear it via `vkdb::Database::clear`.